top of page

 I have been fascinated by clay and the mesmeric quality of the potter's wheel most of my life.
 I finally took a pottery class at the Folk House about 10+ years ago and fell in love with it.
 Despite the difficulty of learning to throw, including using a right handed wheel when I am very left handed, I couldn't let it go.
 This resulted in many, many wonky pots.
 However slowly, slowly I made progress.

-Fast forward to now, I have now set up a tiny pottery studio in my former potting shed.
+Fast forward to now, I now have a tiny pottery studio in my former potting shed.
 I have learned (and continue to learn) the other skills that potters need: reclaiming clay, preparing glazes and firing up the kiln, also patience.
 I am by no means an expert, but I continue to love working with clay and I'm delighted to now be sharing my ceramics with a wider group of people.

 Previous Work